rails-lambda/crypteia/README.md

 When building your own Lambda Containers, use both the `crypteia` binary and `libcrypteia.so` shared object files that match your platform.
 Target platform naming conventions include the following:

-- Amazon Linux 2: Uses the `-amzn` suffix.
+- Amazon Linux 2: uses the `-amzn` suffix.
-- Debian, Ubuntu, Etc: Uses the `-debian` suffix.
+- Debian, Ubuntu, etc.: uses the `-debian` suffix.

 ⚠️ For now our project supports the `x86_64` architecture, but we plan to release `arm64` variants soon.
-Follow or contribute in our [GitHub Issue](https://github.com/customink/crypteia/issues/5) which tracks this topic.
+Follow or contribute in our [GitHub Issues](https://github.com/customink/crypteia/issues/5) which tracks this topic.

 #### Lambda Containers

-You have two options here.
+There are two options for Lambda containers.
 The easiest is to use Docker's multi stage builds with our [Extension Containers]([https://github.com/orgs/customink/packages?ecosystem=container&tab=packages&ecosystem=container&q=extension](https://github.com/orgs/customink/packages?repo_name=crypteia&q=extension)) to copy the `/opt` directory matching your platform and Crypteia version number. example below.
 Remember to use `-debian` vs `-amzn` if you are using your own Linux containers.
 Or change the version number depending on your needs.

 ```dockerfile
 FROM ghcr.io/customink/crypteia-extension-amzn:latest AS crypteia